29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/_frontmatters/Snowflakes-EDP/snowflakes-edp.typ

 #quote(attribution: [Henry Gordon Stott])[
   Engineering: The art of organizing and directing men, and of controlling the forces and materials of nature for the benefit of the human race.
 ]
-= Our Enginnering Design Process
+= Our Engineering Design Process
 \
-For every new problem, we try to stick to an engineering method (similar to a scientific method) where different phases are used to maintain orginisation.
+For every new problem, we try to stick to an engineering method (similar to a scientific method) where different phases are used to maintain organisation.
 The process applies to all forms of design, including programming and sometimes even tactics.
-== Phases of designs
+== Phases of Design
 For each of the phases in our EDP, a corresponding icon is provided, these are used throughout the notebook to label a phase.
 \
 #grid(columns: (6.5em, auto), gutter: 20pt,